Driving without insurance in Rhode Island

 Penalties for driving without insurance in Rhode Island

 Driving without car insurance in Rhode Island is illegal, and you will likely face several consequences if you get caught.
 For a first offense, drivers may receive a fine between $100 and $500.
-After two or more offenses, the fine increases to a minimum of $500.
-You could also lose your driving privileges and may need to pay a license reinstatement fee.
+After two, the fine increases to a minimum of $500 and you may face up to six months of your license being suspended.
+After a third offense, the fine increases to up to $1,000, and the suspension can last for up to one year.
+You may have to pay a license reinstatement fee that will add to the cost of the penalty.
 In Rhode Island, violations for driving without insurance do not require any jail time or an SR-22 insurance certificate.

 Getting into an accident without insurance